oracle-samples/oracle-functions-samples/imagedims-python/README.md

 ## Deploy the function
-In Cloud Shell, run the *fn deploy* command to build the function and its dependencies as a Docker image, push the image to the specified Docker registry, and deploy the function to Oracle Functions in your application that you created earlier:
+In Cloud Shell, run the *fn deploy* command to build the function and its dependencies as a Docker image, push the image to OCIR, and deploy the function to Oracle Functions in your application.

 ![user input icon](./images/userinput.png)
 ```
-fn -v deploy --app <your-app-name>
+fn -v deploy --app <app-name>
 ```

-## Invoke the Function
+## Invoke the function
 With the function deployed let's invoke it to make sure it's working as expected.
 You'll need a jpeg or png file so either find one on your machine or download one.
 The *3x3.jpg* image in this repo has a height and width of 3 pixels.

 ![](images/userinput.png)
 ```
- cat 3x3.jpg | fn invoke <your-app-name> imagedims-python
+ cat 3x3.jpg | fn invoke <app-name> imagedims-python
 ```

 You should see the following output: